Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/AUTO_LOCK_LIMIT.md

 Check prerequisites:

-- At least 10 data points?
+- At least 6 data points?
-- Coefficient of Variation > 5%?
+- Coefficient of Variation > 0.1%?
 - Not already manually locked?
 - Trend/seasonality not active?
 - Are there actual outliers?
 (Run `shouldAutoLockLimits()` manually)

+**Note**: With the aggressive thresholds in the current configuration, auto-lock should trigger frequently if outliers exist.

 ### "Recent point incorrectly excluded"

-The recent point has extra protection (Z-Score > 3.0 required).
-If it's still excluded, it's extremely anomalous.
-Consider if it's valid data.
+The recent point has extra protection (Z-Score > 2.2 required).
+If it's still excluded, it's anomalous beyond the strict threshold.
+Consider if it's valid data or a true outlier.

 ## Related Documentation